AsydSolutions/ASYD/views/doc/en/basics.md

 Adding Hosts and Hostgroups:
 ----------------------------
 <br/>
-Once you are logged in to ASYD, go to the "Server overview" section, there you will see the existing hosts and hostgroups, the hosts belonging to a hostgroup and the system status for your servers.
+Once you are logged in to ASYD, go to the "Server overview" section.
+There you will see the existing hosts and hostgroups, the hosts belonging to a hostgroup and the system status for your servers.

-On the overview you can open in detail the hosts or hostgroups, perform a reboot of a remote system, remove existing hosts and hostgroups or add new.
+On the overview you can open the details the hosts or hostgroups, perform a reboot of a remote system, remove existing hosts and hostgroups or add new.

-For adding a new server, click on the "Add host" button and a prompt will appear, there you need to provide a unique hostname, the server IP, the user for that host, the ssh port if you configured a non-standard port, and the password for that user.
+For adding a new server, click on the "Add host" button and a prompt will appear.
+There you need to provide a unique hostname, the server IP, the user for that host, the ssh port (if you configured a non-standard port), and the password for that user.
-ASYD then will add the ASYD ssh key on the ~/.ssh/authorized_keys file of the target host for all the future access, thus the provided password won't be stored at all.
-Alternatively, you can leave the password field empty, then ASYD will try to auth against the host using the SSH key created or provided at the setup.
+ASYD then will add the ASYD ssh key to the ~/.ssh/authorized_keys file of the target host for all the future access, thus the provided password won't be stored at all.
+Alternatively, you can leave the password field empty.
+Then ASYD will try to auth against the host using the SSH key created or provided at the setup.

 Please note that if you are using a non-root user (like in the case of ubuntu or similar),